falkr/ttm4175/pages/networking-2.md

 Disconnect the _router_ from the Internet (remove the Ethernet cable, do **not** connect it to the client) and follow these steps:

-1. Activate DHCP on the interface *eth0* on the *isc-dhcp-server* configuration file.
+1. Activate DHCP on the interface *eth0* by editing the *isc-dhcp-server* configuration file (see hint on config if needed).
-2. Configure the DHCP server properties in the *dhcpd.conf* file without forgetting:
+2. Configure the DHCP server properties in the *dhcpd.conf* file without forgetting to:
-- to declare this DHCP server as authoritative (the official DHCP server for a LAN);
+- declare this DHCP server as authoritative (the official DHCP server for a LAN);
-- to specify a subnet and range;
+- specify a subnet and range;
-- to provide the required DNS information;
+- provide the required DNS information;
-- to specify the *router* Pi as the default router;
+- specify the *router* Pi as the default router;
-- to assign a fixed IP address to the _client_
+- assign a fixed IP address to the _client_
 3. *stop* and *disable* the service *dhcpcd.service*;
 4. Make sure the *eth0* interface is *UP* and configured with an IP address within the subnet specified in the DHCP server;
 5. *start* (and optionally *enable*) the *isc-dhcp-server.service*.